Libera-Chat/libera-chat.github.io/content/_guides/certfp.md

 ### KVIrc

-Create `libera.pem` e.g. in your KVIrc config directory (e.g. `~/.config/KVIrc`), or move it there.
+1. You can create/put `libera.pem` in your KVIrc config directory (e.g.
+   `~/.config/KVIrc`).

-In `Settings/Configure KVIrc...` expand `Connections` and click `Advanced`.
+2. In `Settings/Configure KVIrc...` expand `Connections` and click `Advanced`.

-In the `SSL` tab ...
+3. In the `SSL` tab ...

-Check `Use SSL certificate`.
+4. Check `Use SSL certificate`.

-At `Certificate location` configure the location of libera.pem.
+5. At `Certificate location` configure the location of libera.pem.

-Check `Use SSL private key`.
+6. Check `Use SSL private key`.

-At `Private key location` configure the location of libera.pem.
+7. At `Private key location` configure the location of libera.pem.

-If you have certificate and private key in separate files, use these respectively.
+8. If you have certificate and private key in separate files, use these respectively.

-Click `OK` or `Apply`.
+9. Click `OK` or `Apply`.

 ## Add your fingerprint to NickServ